-Rolla Presbyterian Manor reports residents, employees test positive for COVID-19
+Rolla PMMA reports residents, employees test positive for COVID-19

 As we continue to monitor daily cases of COVID-19 in Phelps County, Rolla Presbyterian Manor received word yesterday that four additional residents and three additional employees have tested positive for COVID-19.